-- Too early - Incomplete picture across Europe - In some places infection rates amongst the homeless population seem to have been lower than initially expected e.g. Dublin, England... - Reports that some homeless services did become clusters for infection but unable to map comprehensively - Least information on countries with lowest quality services - Need for more robust assessments of infection levels amongst homeless people, and their outcomes
+- Yes but... - Incomplete picture across Europe - Infection rates amongst the homeless population seem to have been lower than initially expected e.g. Dublin, England... - Reports that some homeless services did become clusters for infection but unable to map comprehensively - Least information on countries with lowest quality services - Need for more robust assessments of infection levels amongst homeless people, and their outcomes